Industrial Workers of the World: Australia

 The IWW opposed the First World War from 1914 onward and in many ways fought against Australian conscription.
 A narrow majority of Australians voted against conscription in a very bitter hard-fought referendum in October 1916, and then again in December 1917, Australia being the only belligerent in World War One without conscription.
 In very significant part this was due to the agitation of the IWW, a group which never had as many as 500 members in Australia at its peak.
 The IWW founded the Anti-Conscription League (ACL) in which members worked with the broader labor and peace movement, and also carried on an aggressive propaganda campaign in its own name; leading to the imprisonment of Tom Barker (1887–1970) the editor of the IWW paper Direct Action, sentenced to twelve months in March 1916.
 A series of arson attacks on commercial properties in Sydney was widely attributed to the IWW campaign to have Tom Barker released.
 He was released in August 1916, but twelve mostly prominent IWW activists, the so-called Sydney Twelve were arrested in NSW in September 1916 for arson and other offenses.
 Their trial and eventual imprisonment became a cause célèbre of the Australian labor movement, which saw no convincing evidence of their involvement.
 A number of other scandals were associated with the IWW; a five-pound note forgery scandal, the so-called Tottenham tragedy in which the murder of a police officer was blamed on the IWW, and above all it was blamed for the defeat of the October 1916 conscription referendum.
 In December 1916, the Commonwealth government led by Labour Party renegade Billy Hughes declared the IWW an illegal organization under the Unlawful Associations Act.
 Eighty six members immediately defied the law and were sentenced to six months imprisonment.
 Direct Action was suppressed, its circulation was at its peak of something over 12,000.
 During the war over 100 members Australia-wide were sentenced to imprisonment on political charges, including the veteran activist Monty Miller.

-The IWW continued illegally operating with the aim of freeing its class war prisoners and briefly fused with two other radical tendencies—from the old Socialist parties and Trades Halls—to form a larval communist party at the suggestion of the militant revolutionist and Council Communist Adela Pankhurst.
-The IWW left the Communist Party of Australia shortly after its formation.

 By the early 1930s, most Australian IWW branches had dispersed as the Communist Party grew in influence.